neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

 </main>
 ```

-The benefits of writing semantic HTMl are:
+#### The benefits of writing semantic HTMl are:

-- [ ] Accessibility: Screenreaders can function much better with semantic HTML, which can help e.g.
+- [ ] `Accessibility`: Screenreaders can function much better with semantic HTML, which can help
-      visually impaired users to navigate the webpage
+      e.g. visually impaired users to navigate the webpage
-- [ ] It's relevant for SEO
+- [ ] `SEO`: It's relevant for SEO
-- [ ] It's easier for other developers to understand your code.
-And also for yourself in the future!
+- [ ] `Readability`: It's easier for other developers to understand your code.
+And also for yourself
+      in the future!

 ---

-## Process: Project / Assignment
+## Process: Challenge

 - [ ] Provide the [handout](html-and-the-web.md) for the students
 - [ ] Open the handout and walk the students through the tasks